Ekkirala Krishnamacharya

-Ekkirala Krishnamacharya (11 August 1926 - 17 March 1984) was an Indian spiritual guru, university lecturer, homeopathy practitioner, and writer from Andhra Pradesh.
+Ekkirala Krishnamacharya (11 August 1926 – 17 March 1984) was an Indian spiritual guru, university lecturer, homeopathy practitioner, and writer from Andhra Pradesh.
 He is also called as Master E.K. by his disciples.
-Born in a family of Vedic scholar, he completed his education in literature, and worked as a lecturer in university.
+Born in a family of Vedic scholar, he completed his education in literature, and worked as a lecturer in Andhra University.
 He also used to practice homeopathy and established over 100 free dispensaries to serve the poor.
 He was the founder of the World Teacher Trust in 1971.